Missed our June 16 webinar on wildfire smoke? Watch the recording below.

 Wildfires are becoming more common, as are their negative impacts to air quality and human health.
-Please join us on June 16 at 1:30 PM for this 75-minute webinar.
-Three experts in the fields of forestry, air quality and pediatric environmental health will give us their takes on the issue of wildfire smoke.
-Attendees will also be invited to bring their questions for the experts.
+Three experts in the fields of forestry, air quality and pediatric environmental health give us their takes on the issue of wildfire smoke.

 This webinar is for anyone interested in air quality, forest ecology, environmental health or clinical practice for patients coping with respiratory issues.